Holistic Human Support Webs – One Community Weekly Progress Update #591

 Holistic Human Support Webs, Webpage SEO improvement, Reviewing and updating web pages, Abandoned page optimization, Improving webpage scores, Social media post scheduling, Managing social media platforms, One Community Facebook management, One Community Instagram updates, One Community Pinterest coordination, Current social media tutorials

 Jia Shu (UX Designer) collaborated with John on Phase 3 of the PRD, focusing on epics, user stories, tasks, and priorities.
-Additionally, Jia explored web design and iOS/Android design systems through resources such as Material Design, Android Developer, and Apple Developer websites.
-The team established a design system structure encompassing six epics and their respective user stories, while still finalizing specific tasks for each epic with John.
-Using Figma, they created a basic layout for each function and began referencing and applying relevant design elements.
-The current focus areas include activity evaluation and evolution tracking, activity FAQ, summary and comments connected to the calendar, and reports functionality covering participation, resource use, feedback, and class ratings.
-These changes help to the One Community mission for holistic human support webs.
-The picture below shows some of this work.
+Additionally, Jia explored web and mobile design systems, using resources from Material Design, Android Developer, and Apple Developer websites.
+The team established a design system structure with six epics and user stories, finalizing tasks with John.
+Using Figma, they created basic layouts for each function, focusing on activity evaluation, FAQ, calendar-connected summaries, and reports on participation, resource use, and feedback.
+These efforts align with the One Community mission to build open-source holistic human support webs.
+The image below showcases some of their progress.

 ADMINISTRATION TEAM